m-nash/typespec/packages/http-client-csharp/generator/docs/Efv2.md

 4. <a name="work4"></a>Replace roslyn capability to compare and update code based on last GA contract
 5. <a name="work5"></a>Replace capability to reflect over runtime dependencies of emitted libraries during generation and use the rich type information to inform the generation.
 6. <a name="work6"></a>Create dotnet alloy components
-7. <a name="work7"></a>Create the logic to write the alloy components in a formatted using EFv2
+7. <a name="work7"></a>Create the logic to write the alloy components into formatted code files using EFv2

 If we can split this work into a few different phases we can achieve many of the goals up front for a lot less work.

 ## Phase 1

+T-shirt Estimate XL

 In this phase we modify the existing out of proc generator to instead of emitting code files to disk write an alloy component representation to disk.
 This could then be loaded back in by the emitter, used to construct all the alloy components in memory, and finally send that to EFv2 to write out the *.cs files.
 Anyone composing or extending would be able to do so as if there was no out of proc step.
 This phase would eliminate Gap [1](#gap1) and [2](#gap2) while only requiring us to do Work [6](#work6) and [7](#work7).